 FY2025 FY2026

 FY2023 FY2024 Estimated Projected

-Rents: \$466,139 \$486,345 \$506,152 \$488,922
+Rents: \$466,139 \$486,345 \$506,152 \$497,682

 In years ending in five (5) and zero (0), the City commissions a rental rate study to determine the unsubsidized market rate for comparable unassisted senior housing.
 For years in which no study is performed, the prior year's market rates are adjusted by the change in the Anchorage, Alaska Consumer Price Index for all Urban Consumers.
-A new study was completed in FY2025 all units will be at market rate in FY2026.
-Existing tenants will see no more than a \$50.00 per month increase in rent this year in order to get to the market rate.
+A new study was completed in FY2020 showing the rent of all units was below market rates.
+Existing tenants will see no more than a \$50.00 per month increase in rent each year until their rents equals the market rate.
 Vacancy is assumed to be seven and one-half percent (7.5%) as the facility has a lengthy wait list for prospective tenants.